 Q: What are some creative ways I can use balloons to decorate my indoor party?

-Here are some balloon decorating ideas that will make your party room pop!
+A: Here are some balloon decorating ideas that will make your party room pop!

 - You can decorate balloons with construction paper, markers and tissue paper to create animal faces.
 Just tape on ears and draw on the face with a permanent marker.
 Tie one balloon’s string to each chair at the party table.